sumithas2/Nuvi-Project/README.md

 Extracting Completed for  1472662818681
 Parsing each XML File inside  1472662818681

 Improvements:

--Need to add log
+Need to add log
--Use Redis Hash type
+Use Redis Hash type
--We can add new functionality to show the news-xml contents in web page.
+We can add new functionality to show the news-xml contents in web page.